Select a smaller subset for examples

 # Result contains no NaN values, only the overlapping data

-assert not np.isnan(valid_aligned.data).any()
+assert not np.isnan(valid_aligned.data).any()align_to_coord

-Mode Parameter:
+Mode Parameter

-To understand the mode argument, consider a 2D patch with two traces, an alignment dimension length of 10, and a relative shift of 5 samples.
 For mode==“full” the output looks like this: —–aaaaaaaaaa bbbbbbbbbb—– For mode==“same” the patch will look like this: aaaaaaaaaa bbbbb—– For mode==“valid”: aaaaa bbbbb where a and b represent values in first and second trace, respectively, and the - represents the fill values.